Fuzhou Foreign Language School

+Fuzhou Foreign Language School (福建省福州外国语学校) is a municipal public secondary school in Fuzhou, Fujian, China.

 History

 Its precursor is St. Mark's College founded in 1907 by W. S. Pakenham-Walsh, a Chaplain of Dublin University Far Eastern Mission.
 There were only ten students in the first year, and all staff was W. S. Pakenham-Walsh and his wife plus a Chinese teacher.
 In the beginning, the college was funded by an Irish lady who was familiar W. S. Pakenham-Walsh's father, totally £40.
 In 1909, there are 150 people applied to the school, taking 100 people.
 In 1911, after getting a large amount of donation from Pan-Anglican Congress, Church Mission Society decided to merge the college with a middle school and a primary school.
-W. S. Pakenham-Walsh purchased Russian consulate and surrounding land as the campus of the new school, and named it Trinity College Foochow (Fuzhou).The name indicated its strong relationship with Trinity College Dublin and Christianity.
+W. S. Pakenham-Walsh purchased Russian consulate and surrounding land as the campus of the new school, and named it Trinity College Foochow (Fuzhou).
+The name indicated its strong relationship with Trinity College Dublin and Christianity.
 St. Mark's College became the Anglo-Chinese school of Trinity College, where most courses were taught in English and another combined middle school mainly in Chinese language.
 The school maintained a high English standard, as a result, its students were very popular with society, many of them even began working without graduation.
 Dublin University Fukien Mission was in charge of the management of the school, hence many teachers and staffers were missionaries who came from Ireland.
 The students had to study the Bible and participate the religious activities including morning prayer, evening prayer.
 Graduates of Anglo-Chinese school could enter Saint John's University, Shanghai and Fukien Christian University founded in 1916 without exam.